koderjoker/cloudflare-ab-testing/README.md

 # Cloudflare A/B testing

-An application to simulate A/B testing.
+A/B testing for an application.
 [Deployed on Cloudflare Workers, can be found here](https://kanchan-cloudflare-intern-project.koderjoker.workers.dev/).

 Submission for Cloudflare’s 2020 summer full stack internship [application](https://github.com/cloudflare-internship-2020/internship-application-fullstack).